 If you start your trip there, you can visit plenty of sites near the Four Corners Monument — cities like Farmington, New Mexico, Cortez, Durango, and Telluride, Colorado — along with several sites in the National Park System that would make for a fun-filled and memorable vacation.

-Expanding outward in any direction, there are many other areas to visit and sites to see in the Four Corners region.
-Where you start your Four Corners visit depends on where you want to go.
 For example, if the Grand Canyon is in your sights, it might be best to fly into Las Vegas, whereas if arches and hoodoos are on your bucket list, Salt Lake City might be the best spot to begin your visit to the many geological wonders of Utah.

 Getting there is just the beginning.
 A trip to the Four Corners will definitely take some planning and you can’t see it all in one week — or even two — so grab your atlas and travel guides and pick the sites that you most want to see.

-Things to do in the Four Corners Region
+Things to Do in the Four Corners Region

 Here are a few ideas of things to do in the area.
 Entire travel guides have been written on this topic but here’s a general list:

-- In addition to these attractions there are many other national parks, monuments, and historic sites in the four corners region.
+In addition to these attractions there are many other national parks, monuments, and historic sites in the four corners region.

-- A visit to Mesa Verde National Park provides a wonderful opportunity to see how ancient people lived in cliff dwellings.
+A visit to Mesa Verde National Park provides a wonderful opportunity to see how ancient people lived in cliff dwellings.

-- Bisti/Da-Na Zin Wilderness is home to amazing hoodoos and other geologic features.
+Bisti/Da-Na Zin Wilderness is home to amazing hoodoos and other geologic features.

-- Monument Valley Navajo Tribal Park Monument Valley, part of the Navajo Nation, is where you’ll see the landscapes from Western movies.
+Monument Valley Navajo Tribal Park Monument Valley, part of the Navajo Nation, is where you’ll see the landscapes from Western movies.

-- Casinos – Many of the tribes in the area have casinos where you can gamble or enjoy concerts and other entertainment.
+Casinos – Many of the tribes in the area have casinos where you can gamble or enjoy concerts and other entertainment.

-- Hiking and other outdoor activities – There are many opportunities for hiking, rock climbing, kayaking, and fishing in the four corners region.
+Hiking and other outdoor activities — There are many opportunities for hiking, rock climbing, kayaking, and fishing in the four corners region.

 How Will You Get Around Once You’re There?

-You will definitely need a vehicle to explore the Four Corners.
-Mesa Verde Motel offers easy access to the main roads, making it a convenient base for day trips to nearby national parks and sites.
 If you live in a neighboring state, you might drive to your destination, but if you arrive by air, you’ll need to rent a car.
 The type of car you’ll need depends on where you’re going and what activities you have planned.

-If your trip to the Four Corners region is a family vacation, a mini van might be best.
-There will be plenty of room for trip supplies and everyone will be comfortable.
 If you plan on visiting some out-of-the-way places, you might want to rent something with high clearance or even a 4-wheel drive vehicle if you plan to travel on some of the more rugged roads.

 Roads and Highways in the Four Corners Region?